Perspective | The NFL draft is an overblown spectacle. Thank God it’s almost here.

 Still, the specter of controversy hangs over it all.
 Which is great.

 It’s worth restating as we settle into the second month of this status: At their best, sports are a diversion.
 A game or a race or a tournament can be interesting — even enthralling — in and of itself, for sure.
-But it could also provide escapism.
+But it also could provide escapism.
 Lousy day?
 Flip on the ballgame.
 Maybe the pitching matchup’s good.
 Maybe the power play needs fixing.
 Maybe the Wizards will play some defense.
 (Sorry.
-It’s been a long time.)
+It has been a long time.)

 One thing we’re missing, then, as we occupy this space between monotony and tragedy is a reliable diversion.
 The classic game replays were great — for a while.
 ESPN’s “The Last Dance” series, chronicling the dying days of Michael Jordan’s Chicago Bulls, is compelling television.
 There is drama, and there are small reveals about characters we already knew.